UDC Initiative in Civic Engagement and Equity

 Grant awardees must:

-- Be willing to engage in four "equity seminars" / leadership development workshops, two team building activities during the eight-week internship period, and a grant awardees service project during the fall 2013 semester.
+- Be willing to engage in four "equity seminars" / leadership development workshops, two team building activities during the eight-week internship period.

 An ICE-E Review Committee will consider all applications.
 Applicants will be informed of the committee's decision within three weeks of the date that the application is received.
 During that period, the applicant may receive a request for an interview.
 Applicants will be informed of the committee's decision via e-mail.